bradorego/bradorego.com/content/post/2017-04-29-dos-donts-corporate-innovation.md

 One of the dangers of having so much resource available is that it's easy to feel too comfortable, and it's easy for people to fall back into old ways of being, thinking, and doing.
 When you have newcomers join the team, and they have different ways of thinking or working, this can cause tension.
 Creating a culture of transparency, openness, and candor is how you fight this.

 In the startup world, this way of thinking is almost assumed due to the pressures and deadlines being exerted on the company.
-There's no time for glad-handing or making sure you <a href="https://www.google.com/search?q=CYA">CYA</a> when everything is on fire.
+There's no time for glad-handing or making sure you [CYA](https://www.google.com/search?q=CYA) when everything is on fire.
 If someone isn't doing something they need to (or is doing something they don't need to), it becomes immediately apparent.

 Obviously there's something to be said about tact, but if you hire good people (see below), you can assume if they're saying something it's for the benefit of the company and of the team.
 Don't let a culture creep up where fragile egos (or, even worse, apathy) get in the way of progress and growth.
 Encourage your team to question everything and to always be pushing themselves and each other.

 # Do: Set Deadlines, Goals, and Incentives <a name="goals" href="#goals"><i class="ion-link"></i></a>
 #### Accountability is key.
 Stage gating is your friend.

 When there are no external deadlines and no burn rate to keep a team motivated, it can be easy to let things slide and to become complacent.
 Complacency is the death of a startup.
-By definining what exactly the goal of each activity is and setting clear expectations, not only can you keep everyone moving forward, but in many ways this helps getting out of people's ways (see below).
+By defining what exactly the goal of each activity is and setting clear expectations, not only can you keep everyone moving forward, but in many ways this helps getting out of people's ways (see below).

-One of the things I was introduced to (although we didn't implement) was the concept of <a href="https://en.wikipedia.org/wiki/Phase-gate_process">stage-/phase-gating</a>.
-Essentially, you define a set of goals, a set timeframe, and a budget for whatever phase (or stage) the team/product is currently in.
+One of the things I was introduced to (although we didn't implement) was the concept of [stage-/phase-gating](https://en.wikipedia.org/wiki/Phase-gate_process).
+Essentially, you define a set of goals, a set time frame, and a budget for whatever phase (or stage) the team/product is currently in.
 By doing so, you make it clear what the objective is and what resources (time, money, people) the team has available to achieve those goals.
 If there are any further requirements, you can lay those out at this point as well, but I would recommend being as flexible with these as possible.

 <figure>